 CVC 21800 Failure to Yield

-When streets are busy and full of traffic, it can be hard to navigate safely in a vehicle.
-That’s why we have traffic laws — to ensure that drivers share the road with one another safely, and that everyone moves in an orderly and predictable way.
+When the streets are busy, it can be difficult to stay safe behind the wheel.
+In such situations, many people are tired or impatient, rushing to get from point A to point B. That’s why we have traffic laws—to ensure that drivers share the road responsibly and everyone moves in an orderly and predictable way.

 What is a CVC 21800 Failure to Yield?